kometenstaub/obsidian-jsons/README.md

 ## Testing

 For testing, I have left in the counter variable.
-You need to uncomment it at three places if you want to limit deletions and uploads:
+You need to uncomment it in three places if you want to limit uploads:

 ```python
 #counter : int = 0